tencentyun/intlcloud-documents/product/域名与网站/移动解析/快速入门/如何接入_intl.md

 >Note:
->When you are using the free edition or the enterprise edition without using the SDK, **the local DNS resolution method has to be retained as an alternative** during the accessing process.
+>When you are using the free edition or the enterprise edition without using the SDK, **the LocalDNS resolution method has to be retained as an alternative** during the accessing process.
 For details, see [here](/doc/product/379/bestpractices).

 ### 1. Activating the Service
 You need to activate the HttpDNS service in the console first.